 The goal of FMSO is to examine unconsidered and understudied foreign perspectives (i.e. non-American perspectives) related to defense and security issues.
 The selected student will conduct research using unclassified, open source materials, select pertinent foreign-language articles, translate an appropriate excerpt, and then write a commentary on the importance of the topic in understanding the operational environment.
 Some of these findings may be published in Operational Environment Watch (OEW), a monthly e-journal that presents non-American perspectives regarding unique aspects of defense and security issues.
 Among the users of this research are U.S. and foreign universities and organizations, the U.S. Army Training and Doctrine Command (TRADOC), and throughout the U.S. Army and Department of Defense.

 The student will be expected to submit a minimum of one commentary per month.
 This fellowship will be conducted remotely however the student will be asked to attend approximately three meetings per semester on the KU Lawrence campus to discuss the writing process and focus with FMSO staff.
 The successful applicant will receive $1,000 for tuition at KU.
 This amount will be paid directly to Student Account Services at the beginning of the semester.
+If more than one outstanding student applies, the top achieving student will receive the paid fellowship and the other(s) will receive unpaid fellowships.
+All fellows, whether paid or unpaid, will receive the same benefits regarding learning opportunities and access to FMSO staff.
 Upon completion of the fellowship, the student will give a presentation on the submitted commentaries and fellowship experience to faculty and students.
-In addition, the student will receive a formal, official letter of recognition from the FMSO Director, documenting his or her expertise and work experience.
+The student will receive a formal, official letter of recognition from the FMSO Director, documenting his or her expertise and work experience.

 Requirements: KU graduate student or exceptionally well-prepared undergraduate student with deep interest in and knowledge of a specific geographic region; excellent research and writing skills.
-Preferences: Students with foreign language skills and knowledge of Asia Pacific, Northeast Asia or Africa.
-Students with knowledge of the Caribbean, Balkans, Russia, Eurasia, and Central Asia will also be considered.
-Preference will be given to students enrolled in a program through CGIS.
+Preferences: Students with knowledge and foreign language skills of Asia Pacific, Northeast Asia, Africa, the Caribbean, Balkans, Russia, Eurasia, and Central Asia.
+Preference will be given to students enrolled in a program through CGIS or CREES.

-Apply: Send CV, transcript (unofficial or official), and short statement on how this fellowship relates to your academic and professional goals to Jennifer Duhamel, Outreach Coordinator, CGIS at firstname.lastname@example.org with the subject heading “CGIS/FMSO Fellowship App.”
+Apply: Send resume, transcript (unofficial or official), and short statement on how this fellowship relates to your academic and professional goals to Jennifer Duhamel, Outreach Coordinator, CGIS at firstname.lastname@example.org with “FMSO CGIS CREES Fellowship App” in the subject line.